Call for papers to the Luhmann Conference 2022 on “Scientific communication. Observed with social system theory”

 The role of institutions of higher education, too, is changing in the 21th century.
 Shall universities continue to pursue knowledge for the sake of knowledge, or is it only fair to accept that those who pay for research have some form of influence on the topics and scope of the agendas?
 Is science a public or private good?
 Can the truth established by scholars only be challenge by other scholars following the century-old tradition of exchanging opinions via scientific publications?
 Or should scholars accept that established knowledge and dogmas may also be challenged in the mass-media?

 The Luhmann Conference organizing committee calls for contributions that analyze, discuss, or identify the above and further past, present, and futures challenges to science.
 The conference is open for theoretical and empirical studies in all fields, disciplines, and branches of science.
 Contributions are welcome that apply, compare, or combine social systems theory or functional analyses to or with other theories or methodologies such as those developed by Foucault, Bourdieu, Deleuze, discourse analysts, or critical theorists.

-Abstracts should be sent to the conference organizers by 15 June 2022.
-Full papers should be circulated prior to the conference.
+Abstracts were sent to the conference organizers by 15 June 2022.
+Full papers are circulated prior to the conference.

 Best Paper Award